sayakadak24/One_4_All/README.md

 <h1>Project: Interest-Based Group Chatting Portal</h1>

 ### Overview:
-In this project, you'll build a web-based platform where users can sign in, create interest groups, and engage in real-time chatting within those groups.
+In this project, we'll build a web-based platform where users can sign in, create interest groups, and engage in real-time chatting within those groups.
 Each interest group will be managed by a microservice, and Kubernetes will be used to manage the deployment and scaling of these microservices.

 ### Microservices: